brianwillis/brianwillis.github.com/_posts/2011-12-14-predictions-for-2012.md

 Gabe Newell announces Half Life 3 at E3.
 It uses an all-new graphics engine developed by Valve to eventually replace Source.
 In the game, all our questions are answered, and fans get a satisfying ending to a franchise they've loved for more than a decade.

-OK, maybe that last paragrah is more wishfull thinking than a sensible prediciton, but a guy can dream.
+OK, maybe that last paragraph is more wishfull thinking than a sensible prediciton, but a guy can dream.